d4daveshep/knowledge-database/TDD_TODO.md

 * If I enter commas in subject and target nodes then I get a cross-product of connections
 *
 ## Connections to a Node ##
-* reuse the same layout as on Add Connection
 * make the table grid invisible
-*

 ## Delete Connections ##
 * I can delete a connection
 * I can delete multiple connections